Temporal Nuances of Coordination Network Semantics: The Challenge

 \subsection{Strengthening HCC Ties using the Temporal Element}

-At the level of entire HCCs, we can use the temporal element of coordination to make explicit edges that are otherwise missed due to time window boundaries.
-This depends on two variables: 1) the nature of coordination under consideration; and 2) the relative proximity of the two time windows.
+When analysing identified HCCs, we can use the temporal element of coordination to make explicit edges that are otherwise missed due to time window boundaries, and simultaneously identify missing associations between HCC members.
+Doing this depends on two variables: 1) the nature of coordination under consideration; and 2) the relative proximity of the two time windows.
 For co-actions that rely on unique conditions, e.g., retweeting a tweet (which usually occurs only once), some combinations of factors are impossible, such as $A$ and $B$ co-retweeting a tweet in one window, and then $B$ and $C$ co-retweeting the same tweet in a later window.
 For most action types (e.g., using the same hashtag, mention or URL) this restriction does not apply.

-So far, to build CNs, accounts are associated in pairs based on action type and coordination reason, and then the pairs are grouped by their accounts.
-An extension to this is to consider reasons and temporal distance when grouping the accounts.
+So far, to build CNs, accounts are associated in pairs based on action type and coordination reason, and then the pairs are aggregated as ties in a social network of accounts.
+An extension to this is to consider reasons and temporal distance when forming the ties in this network.